 POLITICAL SCIENCE.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: 9 credits in CIPO and CIPO 4145.
+Prerequisite: CIPO 4145.

-Application of research methods and theories in Political Science to develop and to conduct a research project.
-The presentation of oral and written progress reports and the preparation of a professional monograph required.
+Application of theories and research methods to Political Science.
+A scientific, structured and systematic research project is required.
+Presentation of oral and written reports related to the dissemination of results is also required.